-Consider how a large national based telecommunications and media company, with the broadest of customer segments, would create an inclusive retail experience.
+Consider how a large national based telecoms and media company, with the broadest of customer segments, would create an inclusive retail experience.
 With such a vast market appeal and the need to be inclusive of so many, they run the risk of becoming so generic that nobody can identify with them anymore.
 Retail environments and physical experiences that service a broad target market need to take specific care on many levels.

 ‘The proof is in the pudding’.
 ‘Actions speak louder than words’.
 ‘What you do is more important than what you say’.
 All of these cannot be truer here.
 It is no longer good enough for any business to say they are diverse and inclusive, businesses need to act and behave inclusively.
 They don’t just need to be inclusive; they need to translate their corporate ‘inclusion’ policy (or brand value/market position) into everything they do as a business.
-Branded retail environments and experiences can play a fundamental role in conveying a brand’s inclusive and diverse values to their customers and this translates directly into customers having a positive perception about the inclusivity and accessibility of your brand.
+Branded retail environments and experiences can play a fundamental role in conveying a brand’s inclusive and diverse values to their customers, and this translates directly into customers having a positive perception about the inclusivity and accessibility of your brand.

 Businesses and brands will increasingly strive to be more diverse and inclusive, not just because of a larger moral duty to society, but because they will benefit from it, as will their customers.
-Today there is undeniable evidence showing that when solutions go beyond a business’ target market to include the wider diversities within the community, both businesses and society benefit.
+Today there is undeniable evidence showing that when solutions go beyond a business’ target market to include the wider diversities within the community, both the business and society benefit.
 Inclusive design isn’t just about elevating the experience of those more vulnerable, it’s about actualising the full potential of those in the margins to impact society as others can.
-It creates shared experiences and often unforeseen innovation that all of society benefits from.
+Inclusive design creates shared experiences and often unforeseen innovation that all of society benefits from.
 When we design considering the margins of society we design for everybody, and all of society prospers.